silviot/edx-platform-wiki/Halfway-multi-tenancy.md

-Instead of doing true multi-tennancy, this is an immediate solution that will allow us to have multiple instances sharing much of the infrastructure, without fully duplicated instances.
+Instead of doing true multi-tenancy, this is an immediate solution that will allow us to have multiple instances sharing much of the infrastructure, without fully duplicated instances.